itdxer/neupy/site/2015/09/21/password_recovery.rst

 Data transformation
 -------------------

-Before build the network that will save and recover the password we must make transformations for the input and output data.
+Before build the network that will save and recover the password we have to make transformations for the input and output data.
-But it's not enough just to encode it, we must set up a constant length for a string, just to make sure that for all usage we will have a vector with a constant length.
+But it's not enough just to encode it, we should set up a constant length for a string, just to make sure that for all usage we will have a vector with a constant length.
-Another notation that we must add is a string encoding.
+Another notation that we should add is a string encoding.
 For simplicity we will use only ASCII symbols.
-So, let's define a function that transform a string to the binary list.
+So, let's define a function that transform a string to a binary list.

 .. code-block:: python